 For the detailed cut list including measurements and angles of each piece, see the building plans

-1. Tape out your modern barn door design.
+After you’ve drawn the design on paper, tape out your design with inexpensive painters tape.
+I use the tape from the dollar store since I will peel it off.
+Adjust the tape until you are happy with the design.
+Then take a picture of your DIY Door Design.
 Trust me this is really important for you to help you visualize.
 If you like the design I picked, you can easily build this door with the building plans

-10. You’re almost to the finish line.
-Apply wood filler at any seam where you patched together the hardboard as your flat panel.
+1 – You’re almost to the finish line.
+Apply wood filler at any seam where you patched together 2 pieces of the hardboard as well as your flat panel.
 Use a criss / cross motion and don’t leave too much excess on the door.
+It can be really difficult to sand off.
 Try to get a clean seam.
 Use p220 sandpaper to smooth it out.
 A second coat may be necessary.

-12. I then used two coats of urban bronze 7048 by Sherwin-Williams for this modern barn door.
-The colour is just gorgeous
+3 – Then, I used two coats of Urban Bronze 7048 by Sherwin-Williams for this DIY barn door.
+The colour is just gorgeous.
+It’s almost like a black, but it has beautiful undertones of brown which really warm up the color!

 Ready to start building this modern barn door?
 Purchase the detailed building plans here